christianalfoni/redux-nodes/README.md

 # redux-nodes

-Reducer nodes for typing out of the box
+Simply typed state, actions and selectors

 ## Why?

-Even though reducers are a great low level concept for defining and changing state, we can benefit from creating an abstraction over these reducers to make us more productive and happier. **redux-nodes** allows you to define a state tree of nodes that results in fully typed state and action creators.
+Even though reducers are a great low level concept for defining and changing state, we can benefit from creating an abstraction over these reducers to make us more productive and happier. **redux-nodes** allows you to define a state tree of nodes that results in fully typed state, actions (action creators) and selectors.

 ## Example